nejc-cc/hexaled/README.md

 ![Measuring and marking cuts](Photos/Project/Measuring_LED_profiles.jpg)

 I then went to work with angle grinders.
-First I cut the profiles then I used the 2nd grinder to deburr the edges a bit.
+First I cut the profiles then I used the 2nd grinder to round the edges a bit.

 ![Cutting profiles](Photos/Project/Angle_grinder_party.jpg)